quadvecta/Stegno-Project/README.md

 - `stego.py` – Python script for encoding/decoding messages in an image.
 - The original image (not included in the repo).
 - `encryptedImage.jpg` – The image with the hidden message.
-- `Steganography Project Report.pptx` – PowerPoint presentation explaining the project.
+- `ProjectStegno.pptx` – PowerPoint presentation explaining the project.